takushim/momomagick/README.md

 ## Getting Started
 ### Setup the environment
-**Note:** You don't have to use the following steps if you are familiar with the command-line user interface.
+**Note:** You can use your own setup if you are familiar with the command-line user interface.

 First, download and install the following programs.